-Analysis: The applicant is requesting a FLUM amendment which would potentially allow a maximum of 340 new residential units in the 9.45 Acre site.
-The companion site plan to this parcel is proposed for 220 age restricted units.
+Analysis: The applicant is requesting rezoning to RM-36 (i.e. 36 units to the acre) which would potentially allow a maximum of 340 new residential units in the 9.45 Acre site.
+The companion site plan to this parcel is proposed for 220 units.